 - Click Run in Background to close this dialog box to keep the progress information shown only at the lower right corner.

 - Click Cancel to cancel the push operation and close the dialog box.

 - This dialog box closes automatically when the push operation is complete or any conflict occurs.
-For more information about conflict handling, see Resolving conflicts between branches.
+For more information about conflict handling, see Resolving conflicts between branches (Git only).